NMRExchangeFormat/NEF/specification/Overview.md

     corresponding dihedral ('PHI', 'PSI', 'OMEGA', 'CHI1', 'CHI2', ...).
     This column is an information field, that supplements but does *not* replace or override the atom designations.

+    5. Note that the weight of a restraint contribution may be 0.0, in which case this contribution should not be used for restraining in calculations

   * Regarding Section 7.
 Optional: **RDC restraint lists(s)**